superlinked/superlinked/docs/superlinked/framework/dsl/space/categorical_similarity_space.md

     items, consider adding it to `categories`.

     Attributes:
-        category_input (Union[String, List[String]]): The schema field containing input
+        category_input (Union[StringList, List[StringList]]): The schema field containing input
-            category or categories to be considered in the similarity space.
-Input contains either a single category, or multiple categories separated by `category_separator`. categories (List[str]): A list of categories that defines the dimensionality of the one-hot encoded vector.
+            categories to be considered in the similarity space.
+Input contains one or more categories in a list. categories (List[str]): A list of categories that defines the dimensionality of the one-hot encoded vector.
 Any category not listed is considered as 'other'. negative_filter (float): A value to represent unmatched categories in the one-hot vector.